xas-L/Algorithmic-Trading-Sim/README.md

 # Algorithmic Trading: A C++ Market Making Simulator

 C++ market simulation with a limit order book and adaptive market-making agent.
 Explores algorithmic trading concepts and dynamic quoting strategies.
-This project was undertaken for skill development in C++ and quantitative finance.
+This project was undertaken for skill development in C++ and quantitative finance with a pdf accompanying the code.

-A project write-up can be found within this repo.
+This project was completed in September 2021 and has been drawn forward from a private repo into this one.

 ---